Buenavista, Quezon: Topography

 Buenavista is primarily upland municipality characterized by ragged terrain, generally hilly or mountainous with high plains, valleys and swamps.
 It lies on different slopes from 0-15% and above.
 There are three types of soil that covers the municipality.
 These are Faraon Clay, Catanauan Clay loam and Bolinao Clay loam.
 This is the most extensive upland soil of the province mostly found in Bondoc Peninsula.
-Faraon Clay loam covers about 13,133.75 hectares which is 85% of the total land area of the municipality, 10%is said to be catanauan Clay loam and 5% of the total land area in Bolinao Clay loam.
+Faraon Clay loam covers about 13,133.75 ha which is 85% of the total land area of the municipality, 10% is said to be Catanauan Clay loam and 5% of the total land area in Bolinao Clay loam.
 The greater portion of the soil types is used for grazing.
 The low-lying hills are planted to coconut and seasonal crops like corn, root crops, and fruit bearing trees.

 Catanauan Clay loam is found in the valley is used mostly on paddy rice field, while Bolinao Clay loam is devoted to coconut, bananas and other crops and some part has a mineral deposit like in Barangay Bulo and Cadlit.